 Here is the link to the full playlist – you’re welcome.

 Now you’ve got the perfect songs for your yoga class, you need our yoga teacher insurance.
 This protects you if, for example, a claim is made against you for injury, or your equipment is lost, damaged or stolen.
-You can get covered from as little as £1 per month* by getting an instant online quote with us today.
+You can get covered by getting an instant online quote with us today.
 Choose Insure4Sport for peace of mind.